-Define and describe the objectives and practical measures to be implemented for protecting or enhancing health and safety community values.
+Define and describe the objectives and practical measures for protecting or enhancing health and safety community values.
 Advise if worker camps will be alcohol-free.
 Describe how nominated quantitative standards and indicators may be achieved for social impact management, and how the achievement of the objectives will be monitored, audited and managed.